hannahmseidl/hannahmseidl/content/accomplishment/_index.md

 ---
-title: 'Who Gets Automated?
-Worker Heterogeneity and Aggregate Demand'
+title: 'Aggregate Lending Standards and Inequality'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Alina Ermolaeva
   - admin
+  - Vanessa Schmidt

 # Author notes (optional)
 # author_notes:
 #  - 'Equal contribution'
 #  - 'Equal contribution'

-date: '2026-01-01T00:00:00Z'
+date: '2025-01-09T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).